 The rule applies to mortgage applications on properties that have been owned for less than six months.
 Some mortgage lenders take a firm stance and will not lend within the six month period, others are more flexible.

-If you have inherited a property or purchased one for cash, and then tried to apply for a mortgage on it you may have experience of this restriction.
+If you have inherited a property or purchased one for cash, and then tried to apply for a mortgage on it soon after you may have experience of this restriction.
 This article aims to explain what the rule is and how it is still possible to obtain refinance within 6 months of ownership.